-With Covenant Eyes Accountability specifically, the knocks on the fence typically show up on Accountability Reports.
-For example, a common way teens get around most filters is to use anonymizer websites as portals to porn.
-Covenant Eyes reports these sites.
+With Covenant Eyes Screen Accountability specifically, the knocks on the fence typically show up on reports.

 This by no means disparages filtering the Internet.
 Filtering can be very helpful.
 But filtering alone doesn't help a person reorganize their neural pathways.